avanbussum/IGNProject/README.md

    - Creating a separate table with the unused values that currently have no API calls 2NF

 2. Sanitizing by removing brackets and columns that had little to no entries i.e franchises, regions
-   - I decided to keep these in case I wanted to add new information and research further down the line for scalibility
+   - I decided to keep these in case I wanted to add new information and research further down the line for scalability

 ## Decisions & Implementation (Changes)